Work at the Barn Playhouse

 RESPONSIBILITIES AND DUTIES

-● Participate in all load-ins, changeovers and strikes.
+Participate in all show load ins and load-outs

 The Box Office & House Manager reports to the Director of Sales and Marketing and Managing Director.
 Manager is responsible for all day-to-day box office and front of house duties which may include, but are not limited to: